National Construction Code changes

 There are two components to the energy efficiency requirements.

-- Annual energy use budget, also referred to as whole-of-home (WOH)
+1. Annual energy use budget also referred to as whole-of-home (WOH)

 A new annual energy use budget based on floor area and location needs to be met by new homes.
-This whole-of-home (WOH) energy efficiency requirement offsets energy-using features against renewable energy features to deliver a final score of minimum 60 out of 100 (where 100 is a net zero energy home).
+This whole-of-home (WOH) energy efficiency requirement offsets energy-using features against renewable energy features to deliver a final score of a minimum of 60 out of 100 (where 100 is a net zero energy home).
+New houses and townhouses will need to achieve a WOH rating of 60 and new units a rating of 50.

 In addition to the WOH budget, new homes need to have a minimum 7-star rating out of 10 or equivalent (this was previously 6).
 A Nationwide House Energy Rating Scheme (NatHERS) assessment is the most common way to measure this rating.
 According to the government's NatHERS website, "a higher star rating means the home is more comfortable to live in and cheaper to run.
 Lower star ratings mean a home is more costly to keep comfortable."